Gaonkar30/email-system/README.md

 ## Notes:

 - This is a basic implementation and may lack features present in commercial email systems.
-- Security considerations should be taken into account when deploying in a production environment.
 - Always handle sensitive information such as passwords and private keys securely.

-## License:
-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it as per the terms of the license.